STAFF AND BOARD MEMBERS

 A WORD FROM THE CHAIRPERSON

-The Prescott-Russell Community Development Corporation is governed by a board of directors of 9 local volunteers representing different regions in Prescott-Russell in various sectors of activity.
+The Prescott and Russell Development Corporation is governed by a board of directors of 8 local volunteers representing different regions in Prescott-Russell in various sectors of activity.

 Sylvain A. Charlebois - Administrator